5olitude/5olitude.github.io/_posts/2024-11-27-the-girl-spy-i-met-on-internet.md

 ## Haha Motive

-Started another day just to ploish my Machine Learning skills worked back three years ago , and i just went through the beginners course on machine learning from freecode camp.org ,  its said that Every  master was always a begginer ,haha for me my short memory makes it opposite and starting again from the begining
+Started another day just to polish my Machine Learning skills worked back three years ago , and i just went through the beginners course on machine learning from freecode camp.org ,  its said that Every  master was always a begginer ,haha for me my short memory makes it opposite and starting again from the begining